CO2 content

-CO_{2} content (also known as "Total CO_{2}") is a blood test that usually appears on a "Chem 19" or an electrolyte panel.
-The value measures the total dissolved Carbon dioxide (CO_{2}) in blood.
-It is determined by combining the Bicarbonate (HCO_{3}^{−}) and the partial pressure of CO_{2} multiplied by a factor which estimates the amount of pure CO_{2} that is dissolved in its natural form (usually 0.03).
+content (also known as "Total ") is a blood test that usually appears on a "Chem 19" or an electrolyte panel.
+The value measures the total dissolved Carbon dioxide in blood.
+It is determined by combining the bicarbonate (HCO_{3}-) and the partial pressure of multiplied by a factor which estimates the amount of pure that is dissolved in its natural form (usually 0.03).

 One given reference range is 24–32 mEq/L.